shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-112/dynamic-tileentity-rendering.md

 }
 {% endhighlight %}

 Nextly, we'll add a couple constructors.
 The first constructor will take parameters for all three fields and assign them as expected.
-The second one will be a convince constructor that takes a parameter for the `TileEntityPedestal` and calls the first constructor will all the values determined from the TE.
+The second one will be a convenience constructor that takes a parameter for the `TileEntityPedestal` and calls the first constructor will all the values determined from the TE.
 The last constructor will take no parameters and won't initialize any of the fields.
 This is necessary because Forge's SimpleImpl will call it via reflection and then call the `fromBytes` method which will initialize the fields.

 {% highlight java linenos %}
 // ...